lzcd/LibraryGen/README.md

 ### What's the deal with all the file manipulation?

-Tesseract requires a decent resolution to (300+ dpi) and has a bug when dealing with random resolutions that requires a border to work.
+Tesseract requires a decent resolution to do OCR (300+ dpi) and has a bug when dealing with random resolutions that requires a border to work.